STATUTES and BYLAWS of AIPEA

 c) Membership will be for the period for which the membership fee is paid.
 If it is one year’s dues the member will be in good standing for one year.
 If the membership fee is not paid, the membership may be cancelled unless there are extenuating circumstances which will be determined by the Council.

-d) Council may be resolution communicated to a member in writing and stating concisely the grounds on which it proposes to act call upon a member to resign from AIPEA.
+d) Council may call upon a member to resign from AIPEA by communicating to the member in writing and stating concisely the grounds on which it proposes to act.
 Council shall give the member affected proper facilities for stating the member’s case either orally or in writing as Council shall determine.
 If the member does not resign within two months of being called upon to do so, Council may by resolution terminate the member’s membership.
 Council may at any time, without stating any reason, refuse to accept an annual fee to renew a member’s subscription.

 e) A member shall be deemed to be bound by these Statutes and the By-Laws made hereunder.

-6. An Ordinary Business Meeting shall be held at each International Clay Conference.
-A Special Business Meeting may also be called by Council or by the Secretary General within 90 days of receipt of a requisition in writing signed by or on behalf of not less than one quarter of the members stating the purpose for which such a meeting is desired and setting out any resolution which it is desired to propose thereat: such a Special Business Meeting can only be held during a Congress or Session arranged under the auspices of the International Union of Geological Sciences.
+9. An Ordinary Business Meeting shall be held at each International Clay Conference.
+A Special Business Meeting may also be called by Council or by the Secretary General within 90 days of receipt of a requisition in writing signed by or on behalf of not less than one quarter of the members stating the purpose for which such a meeting is desired and setting out any resolution which it is desired to propose thereat.
+Such a Special Business Meeting can only be held during a Congress or Session arranged under the auspices of the International Union of Geological Sciences.

-7. Notice of any Business Meeting must be given to AIPEA members at least 1 month in advance. by email listserv and posted on AIPEA website.
+10. Notice of any Business Meeting must be given to AIPEA members at least 1 month in advance by email listserv and posted on AIPEA website.

 The function of Ordinary Business Meetings shall be: